rasperepodvipodvert/vscode-yandex-tracker/README.md

 - **Created** — newest first
 - **Updated** — recently updated first

+### Grouping

+Click the tree icon to group issues by:
+- **No grouping** — flat list
+- **Status** — Open, In Progress, Testing, etc.
+- **Priority** — Blocker, Critical, Normal, etc.

+Use the collapse/expand button to collapse or expand all groups at once.

+### State Persistence

+Sorting and grouping settings are saved per panel and restored after VS Code restart.

 ### Issue Panel

 Click on any issue to open a detailed view with: